koritsky/DL2021_HI-C/README.md

 -->

-To start evaluating run ...
+To start model evaluation ...
 ``` bash
 python3 eval.py --model model_type --checkpoint PATH_TO_WEIGHTS --cuda 1 --plot 2
 ```
 PATH_TO_WEIGHTS is hypermodel.pth or hypermodel-graph.pth

 model_type is conv or graph

 ## Hybrid model